jouellnyc/Porsche_L9110/README.md

 Some of the design goals were:
 - Low cost / Simple Design
-- Creating from scratch / not following any particular recipe.
+- Creating from scratch / not following any particular recipe
-- Start 'now' - even without a proper chassis or wheels - just what I have.
+- Start 'now' - even without a proper chassis or wheels - just what I have currently.
+Make it better later.
 <BR>
 I had a few of these L9110  motor controllers so I figured I'd try to use some of these and some 5 volt motors.